-If, like us, your interest in magic starts and ends with a Harry Potter novel then fear not: Siquijor Island has more than enough to keep you charmed for a few days at least.
-In our Guide to Siquijor Island we spell out the best things to see, where to stay and witch places left us enchanted.
+If, like us, your interest in magic starts and ends with a Harry Potter novel then fear not: our Siquijor Island itinerary has more than enough to keep you charmed for a few days at least.
+In our Siquijor Itinerary & Travel Guide we spell out the best things to see, where to stay and witch places left us enchanted.

 - Getting There